 In this article, we’ll analyze the facial expressions of fear and surprise.
 We’ll look at how the different facial areas appear in these two emotions.
 The facial expressions of fear and surprise are very similar and, hence, often confused with each other.

 When you’re done with this article, you’ll be able to recognize the facial expressions of fear and surprise and distinguish between them.

 In fear, the eyebrows are raised and drawn together, often producing wrinkles on the forehead.

 The upper eyelids are raised as high as possible, opening the eyes to the maximum.
-This maximum opening of the eyes is necessary because when we are afraid we need to assess the threatening situation fully so that we may choose the best possible course of action.
+This maximum opening of the eyes is necessary because when we’re afraid, we need to assess the threatening situation fully so we may choose the best course of action.

 Chin may be pulled back, a common gesture observed when a person feels threatened.

-Examples of the fear expression
+Examples of fear expression

 While fear is triggered by any external information that we interpret as potentially harmful, surprise is triggered by a sudden, unexpected event, regardless of its potential to harm us.
 Surprises can pleasant too, unlike fear.

 As pointed out earlier, the facial expressions of fear and surprise are very similar and can cause confusion.

 Most people can easily differentiate between other facial expressions when asked.
 When it comes to distinguishing the facial expressions of fear and surprise, however, their accuracy decreases.